 I don’t really notice that I use the touchscreen, but I guess I use it a lot because I’ve started to touch the screens of the other household computers and don’t understand why it’s not responding to my touches.
 Only after repeated touches do I sheepishly realize that, oh, this one doesn’t have touch!
 Haha, oops.
 My bad.

-Of course, there are still things I use the touchpad for, e.g. , when a little more precision is needed.
+Of course, there are still times when I use the touchpad, e.g. , when a little more precision is needed.
 Especially in text, a mouse is still practical.
-Windows Touch can even do “text selection” in the same way as you are used to from Android / iOS, but this is one thing where the mouse or keyboard is more accurate.
+Windows Touch can even do “text selection” in the same way as you are used to from Android / iOS, but this is one thing where accurate operation is faster with the mouse or keyboard.

 Touch usually means that the screen is glossy and not matte, which I don’t like, primarily because a glossy screen acts like a mirror and the fingerprints are visible.
 My screen is nearly as matte as a normal one, because thankfully it’s not a glass panel so it doesn’t act like a mirror.
 And because it’s so matte, fingerprints are invisible – that’s essential.
 I only see the fingerprints when I look at the screen at a nearly flat angle, which of course isn’t how you generally look at a screen.